lvanschilfgaarde/lordcephei.github.io/pages/dmft1.md

 cp ../lmfinput/*  .
 lmfdmft lsco -vnk=4 -rs=1,0 --ldadc=82.2 -job=1
 ~~~
-You can check that a file called sig.inp has been created.
+You can check that a file called *sig.inp* has been created.
 It is formatted with the first column being the Matsubara frequencies and then a number of columns equal to twice the number of m channels (ten columns for d-type impurity: real and imaginary parts).
+---

 ### Running the loop:
-The DMFT loop is composed by alternated runs of lmfdmft and ctqmc, the output of each run being the input for the successive.
+The DMFT loop is composed by alternated runs of **lmfdmft** and **ctqmc**, the output of each run being the input for the successive.
 To do that, do the following steps:
-* Prepare and launch the lmfdmft run
+* **Prepare and launch the lmfdmft run**
   ~~~
   mkdir itX_lmfrun                            # with X=iteration , X=1 if first run
   cp lmfinput/* itX_lmfrun                    # copy standard input files